 Teams of investigative journalists (starters and seniors) from at least The Netherlands AND Belgium who have good ideas for a local cross-border investigation in that region.
 When relevant for the story, team members from elsewhere can be accepted, too.

-There was only one application round in 2020.
+There is only one application round in 2021.

 Next deadlines: TBD